garydavenport73/OSWavePlayer/README.md

 I wanted to write the simplest cross-platform wave player, that can do the basics and would not have any sort of dependencies.
-It simply issues subprocess calls to the operating system to play the sound, and as long as the operating system has not been significantly altered (you have not removed the operating systems wave playing applications) it should work.
-The player issues commands to stop the subprocesses to stop playing the sounds.
+It simply issues subprocess calls to the operating system to play the sound, and as long as the operating system has not been significantly altered (you have not removed the operating system's wave playing applications) it should work.
+The player can issue commands to stop the subprocesses to stop playing the sounds.

 #### -Windows10 uses the Media.Soundplayer module built into Windows 10